drduh/Debian-Privacy-Server-Guide/README.md

 `_xmpp-server._tcp` of type `SRV` with data `0 5 5269 duh.to.`

-After a little while, check your records:
+After a little while, check domain SRV records:

     $ dig +short srv _xmpp-server._tcp.duh.to
     0 5 5269 duh.to.